amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 `os.listdir()` prints the names of files and folders in the current directory as a list.

-We can also try listing folders in the video file directory.
+We can also try listing folders in one of our video file directories.

 On macOS:
 ~~~